maffsojah/capstone_project/README.md

-# HIT_400: Bank Package Classification System
+# HIT_400: Bank Account Classification System

 This repo contains the PySpark code required to run the Bank Account Classification system.
+The system classifies bank customers into suitable bank accounts: Basic, Silver, Gold and Platinum.
+The resulting classes will be assigned to new customers during account creation.

 ### Bank Properties

-The Bank cocnsists of 3-levels of Customer Accounts;
+The Bank consists of 3-levels of Customer Accounts;

 - **0** Basic account: the basic account with less/no charges, no extra fees and has very few/ limites benefits like (loan amounts, service times e.t.c.)